-Early Dismissal/ Leaving School During the day
+Early Dismissal/Leaving School During the day

 When a student must leave for an appointment (doctor, dentist, child guidance, etc.) they must be checked/signed in and out at the main office.
-Students should have a note of explanation directed to the office to be excused from school during the day and are to be picked up at the school office by their parent.
+Students should have a note of explanation directed to the office to be excused from school during the day and are to be picked up at the school office by their parent(s).
 Students will not be released to anyone other than a parent unless the written note gives permission to release the child to a specific individual.
-If a child leaves before 2:45 p.m., they will be considered absent for the PM.
-If a child leaves after 2:45 p.m., they will be logged as "Leave Early" which counts as a tardy.
+If a child leaves 1(one) hour prior to the end of the day, they will be considered absent for the PM.
+If a child leaves 5(five) or more minutes before the end of the day, they will be logged as "Leave Early" which counts as a tardy.